 - Physical Activity: Normal daily activity may be resumed a few days after surgery.
 Avoid bending, lifting for than 5lbs, or straining for one to two weeks.
 Do not wear any "pullover the head" clothing for at least one week. - Cosmetic Products: Do not wear makeup or use face creams for the first 4 days after surgery.
 Do not tweeze the eyebrows for one week. - Exercise: Light exercise may be resumed 2-3 weeks after surgery.
 Remember to start easily and build back up to your previous exercise levels.
 At 4-6 weeks or when further instructed by your surgeon, more intense exercise can be started.
-Just know that swelling may transiently be worse with exercise.
+Just know that swelling may transiently be worse with exercise. - Driving: Do NOT operate a vehicle or make important decisions until you have been off pain medications for 24 hours.
+Use good judgment.

-- Hair Treatments: Coloring of the hair, perms, etc. are not recommended for at least 4-6 weeks after surgery. - Driving: Do NOT operate a vehicle or make important decisions until you have been off pain medications for 24 hours.
-Use good judgment. - Return to work: Most patients require approximately 5-7days off work depending on their job responsibilities and amount of face-to-face interaction.
+• Return to work: Most patients require approximately 5-7days off work depending on their job responsibilities and amount of face-to-face interaction.